Back to Blog

 Providing constructive criticism is a win-win for both sides.
 Candidates receive valuable feedback on how they can improve their skills and better prepare for future job opportunities, and recruiters/hiring managers receive a chance to let the candidate down gently and have them remember you fondly.

-Giving interview feedback is the perfect opportunity to make sure that candidates leave the process with a positive Candidate Experience, boosting both your reputation in their social circles as well as your employer brand
+Giving interview feedback is the perfect opportunity to make sure that candidates leave the process with a positive Candidate Experience, boosting both your reputation in their social circles as well as your Employer Brand

 This article will break down why giving interview feedback is especially important for unsuccessful candidates.
 We’ll draw on our extensive Candidate Experience datasets and other existing research to see how impactful feedback is to Candidate Experience.